amiaopensource/vrecord/README.md

 6. Type in a unique identifier for your video file when prompted.
 7. Press "enter" to start recording.
 8. Let 'er rip!
 Play your tape!
+9. Let vrecord do its thing.
+Don't type any keys with the vrecord window open or start another instance of vrecord.
-9. If you are finished recording and the vrecord window hasn't already closed, close the window.
+10. If you are finished recording and the vrecord window hasn't already closed, close the window.
-10. Check to make sure your video and metadata files were successfully created.
+11. Check to make sure your video and metadata files were successfully created.
-11. Repeat steps 1–10 as needed.
+12. Repeat steps 1–10 as needed.

 ### The vrecord Window ###